oracle-japan/oda-tutorial-build-first-skill/README.md

 In a real skill project, you would always need to go back to the intent testing with user-provided entries you find in the conversation logs.
 If, using that test input, your intents are not matched the way they should be, you need to add them as example utterances to proper intents and then retrain the model.

-> ***Note:***
-> Oracle Digital Assistant also has a batch mode that allows you to test based on a log of a previous set of tests.
-> This is useful for re-running a set of tests iteratively as you fine-tune your intents.

 ## エンティティの作成